ArnaudGardille/Image_Colorization/README.md

 Dataset: https://drive.google.com/file/d/15jprd8VTdtIQeEtQj6wbRx6seM8j0Rx5/view?usp=sharing

+## Code structure

+- colorize_data.py : Load and preprocess the data
+- basic_model.py   : The neural network
+- train.py         : The trainer
+- predict_color.py : Allows to use a trained model from the terminal

 ## Explanations

 The objective of this challenge is to colour images given grayscale input image.
 The dataset contains 4282 images in JPEG format.